 The charming inn is filled with classic wood-carved furniture, has a 70-foot indoor pool, and will help organize winter activities around town, including cross-country skiing, downhill skiing, tubing and sledding, snowmobiling and horse-drawn sleigh rides.

 NEA member travel benefits: Pangborn Memorial Airport (EAT) has daily flights to East Wenatchee to and from Seattle, and it’s about 30 miles from Leavenworth.
 For more options, Sea-Tac International Airport (SEA) is your best bet, and it’s 130 miles away.
-Book your flights through NEA Travel: Airfare for the best member deals.
+Book your flights through NEA Travel: Flights for the best member deals.